-- 21.3.2.1 A team member who is sanctioned by expulsion shall not play for the rest of the set, must be substituted legally and immediately if on court and must remain seated in the penalty area with no other consequences.
-An expelled coach loses his/her right to intervene in the set and must remain seated in the penalty area. - 21.3.2.2 The first offensive conduct by a team member is sanctioned by expulsion with no other consequences. - 21.3.2.3 The second rude conduct in the same match by the same team member is sanctioned by expulsion with no other consequences.
+- 21.3.2.2 The first offensive conduct by a team member is sanctioned by expulsion with no other consequences. - 21.3.2.3 The second rude conduct in the same match by the same team member is sanctioned by expulsion with no other consequences.